Efficient Estimation of Partially Linear Models for Spatial Data over Complex Domain

+In this paper, we tackle the estimation problem by using the bivariate splines defined on triangulations \citep{Awanou:Lai:Wenston:05,Lai:Schumaker:07}.
+Our approach is an improvement of \cite{Sangalli:Ramsay:Ramsay:13} in the sense that we use spline functions of more flexible degrees and various smoothness than continuous linear finite elements so that we are able to better approximate the bivariate function $g$.
+Another important feature of this approach is that it does not require to construct locally supported splines or finite elements of higher degree than one.

 To the best of the authors' knowledge, statistical aspects of smoothing for PLMs by using bivariate splines have not been discussed in the literature so far.
 This paper presents the first attempt at investigating the asymptotic properties of the PLMs for data distributed on a non-rectangular complex region.
-We study the asymptotic properties of the least squares estimators of $\boldsymbol{\beta}$ and $g(\cdot)$ by using bivariate splines over triangulations with a penalty term.
-We show that our estimator of $\boldsymbol{\beta}$ is root-$n$ consistent and asymptotically normal, although the convergence rate of the estimator of the nonparametric component $g(\cdot)$ is slower than root-$n$.
+We study the asymptotic properties of the least squares estimators of $\bs{\beta}$ and $g(\cdot)$ by using bivariate splines defined on triangulations with a penalty term.
+We show that our estimator of $\bs{\beta}$ is root-$n$ consistent and asymptotically normal, although the convergence rate of the estimator of the nonparametric component $g(\cdot)$ is slower than root-$n$.
 A standard error formula for the estimated coefficients is provided and tested to be accurate enough for practical purposes.
 Hence, the proposed method enables us to construct confidence intervals for the regression parameters.
-We also obtain the convergence rate for the functional estimator of $g(\cdot)$.
-We show, by using numerical studies, that our method is competitive with existing methods such as the soap lm smoother and the thin-plate regression spline.
+We also obtain the convergence rate for the estimator of $g(\cdot)$.

 The rest of the paper is organized as follows.
 In Section 2, we give a brief review of the triangulations and propose our estimation method based on penalized bivariate splines.
 We also discuss the details on how to choose the penalty parameters.
 Section 3 is devoted to the asymptotic analysis of the proposed estimators.
-Section 4 provides a detailed simulation to compare several methods in two different scenarios and explores the estimation and prediction accuracy.
-Section 5 studies a real dataset on house values over California.
+Section 4 provides a detailed numerical study to compare several methods in two different scenarios and explores the estimation and prediction accuracy.
+In Section 5, we apply the proposed method to the mercury concentration study where the variables of interest are defined over the estuary in New Hampshire depicted in Figure \ref{FIG:MC_vtrue}.
 Some concluding remarks are given in Section 6.
-Technical details are provided in Appendix A.
+Technical details are provided in the appendixes.